Proposing Dissertations and Placements in collaboration with your company

 - The placement agreement is finalised by the end of June.

 - Ideally, a placement subject should be proposed by the beginning of April at the latest.
 Beyond this date, the subject is unlikely to be selected for the current year but can be kept for the following year.

 - Dissertation subjects are collected from Faculty’s teaching departments by the end of April at the latest

 - If you have direct contact with a teacher (or teachers) at the FPMs, it is best to send them your proposal directly.
-If you do not already have a personal contact, you can send your proposal to email@example.com (with “proposition de TFE” in the subject line) or via this which will then be forwarded to the relevant department.
+If you do not already have a personal contact, you can send your proposal to firstname.lastname@example.org (with “proposition de TFE” in the subject line) which will then be forwarded to the relevant department.
 In this case, if a teacher wishes to co-supervise the dissertation, they will contact the technical manager indicated in the proposal in order to finalise the topic and will also include a list of topics proposed by their department.